scoop-group/TiSR/README.md

 # Funding

-This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the Priority Programme SPP 2331: "Machine Learning in Chemical Engineering" - project no. 466528284
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the Priority Programme SPP 2331: "Machine Learning in Chemical Engineering" - project no. 466528284 - HE~6077/14-1 and RI~2482/10-1